tenstorrent/tt-metal/docs/source/tt_metal/examples/matmul_single_core.rst

             Nt // Nt
         };

-We have to declare some compile-time arguments for read/write kernels.
-Some default parameters here will suffice.

-Compute kernel declaration and compile-time defines
+D- Compute kernel declaration and compile-time defines
 ---------------------------------------------------
+We're using a reader kernel to take in data from DRAM into L1, and a writer kernel to write out results from the compute engine back to the destination DRAM buffer.
     .. code-block:: cpp

         auto reader_id = tt_metal::CreateDataMovementKernel(